 - To new employees on the first day of employment

 - To existing employees within 10 days of their notification to the employer of a pregnancy or pregnancy-related condition such as lactation, or the need to express breast milk for a nursing child

 When a request for an accommodation for pregnancy or a related condition is received, the employer must engage in an interactive process with the employee (or applicant) to determine a reasonable accommodation that would enable the employee to perform essential job functions—without undue hardship to the employer.

-Reasonable accommodations might include different seating options; additional restroom, food, and water breaks; and a private space for expressing breast milk other than a bathroom.
-An “undue hardship” is defined in the law as an accommodation that would cause significant difficulty or expensive for the employer.
+Reasonable accommodations might include different seating options; additional restrooms, food, and water breaks; and a private space for expressing breast milk other than a bathroom.
+An “undue hardship” is defined in the law as an accommodation that would cause significant difficulty or expense for the employer.

 Last but certainly not least, under the Act, employers may not deny an employment opportunity to an applicant or an existing employee or take adverse action against an employee based on a request for a reasonable accommodation due to pregnancy or a pregnancy-related condition.